 Agricultural and food science technicians work in laboratories, processing plants, farms and ranches, greenhouses, and offices.

 Agricultural and food science technicians typically need an associate’s degree in biology, chemistry, crop or animal science, or a related field.
 Some positions require candidates to have a bachelor’s degree, and others a high school diploma or equivalent plus related work experience.

 The median annual wage for food science technicians was $46,590 in May 2021.

-Employment of agricultural and food science technicians is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.
+Overall employment of agricultural and food science technicians is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of agricultural and food science technicians with similar occupations.